linosgian/ehlo/content/posts/cloud.md

 on ports 80 and 443 (on all interfaces), so that they can push updates, restart my router etc...

 DNS challenges came to the rescue here.
-In order to prove ownership of the DNS domain, one has to push a new `TXT` record containing a random string, sent to you by LE.
-The thing is, your DNS provider has to have an API for me to push such updates.
+In order to prove ownership of the DNS domain, one has to push a new `TXT` record containing a challenge string, sent to you by LE.
+The thing is, your DNS provider has to have an API for you to push such updates.
 I've bought my domain from [`Papaki`](https://www.papaki.com/en), and they currently don't support this.
 Therefore, I switch to DigitalOcean's DNS servers for my domain.